MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Specify a domain image

-Expand the Domain image section and select **Select an image**.
+Select **Image** and then select **Select an image**.
 In the photo gallery that pops up you can choose an image or color to represent your domain in the OneLake data hub when your domain is selected.

 :::image type="content" source="./media/domains/domain-image-gallery.png" alt-text="Screenshot showing the domains image gallery.":::

-### Admins
+### Soecify domain admins

 To specify domain admins, you must be a Fabric admin.

-1. Expand the Domain admins section and specify who will be able to assign workspaces to the domain.
+1. Select **Admins** and then specify who will be able to assign workspaces to the domain.
 You can specify everyone in the organization (default), specific users/groups only, or you can allow only tenant admins and the specific domain admins to associate workspaces to the domain.

     :::image type="content" source="./media/domains/domain-specify-domain-admins.png" alt-text="Screenshot showing domain admins specification section.":::